bloxstreet/support/staff-information/store-jobs.md

 {:.text-blue-000}
 {: .no_toc }

 Spills will randomly appear around the store.
-Customers have been leaving litter, and it's up to you to ensure our store is appealing and welcoming for new visitors.
+When customers leave litter, it is up to BloxStreet's staff to ensure the store is appealing and welcoming for new visitors.

 **Step 1:** Grab a mop from the staff room.
-Simply walk up to the mop giver, hold "E" (or touch on Mobile), and you'll be given a mop.
+In order to do so, walk up to the mop stand, hold 'E' (or touch on mobile), and a mop will appear in the player's inventory.

-**Step 2:** Walk up to a spill with your mop equipped.
-Hold "E" or hold the button on Mobile, and then you'll start cleaning.
+**Step 2:** Walk up to a spill with the mop equipped.
+Hold 'E' (or touch on mobile) to clean the spill.

-**Step 3:** You will be frozen in place for 20 seconds while you clean.
-Afterwards, you'll be given one point and the spill will disappear.
+**Step 3:** While cleaning a spill, staff members cannot move for a period of 20 seconds.
+Once the spill has been cleaned, the staff member will be awarded one point.

 ### Restocking
 {:.text-blue-000}
 {: .no_toc }

 Items around the store will randomly go out of stock.
-It will be your job to ensure that all items have been restocked so guests can enjoy their experiences.
+It is our staff's responsibility to ensure all items have been restocked so guests have a pleasurable experience.

-**Step 1:** Find an empty product that needs to be restocked.
+**Step 1:** Find an empty shelf that needs to be restocked.

 **Step 2:** Grab a box from the staff room or from the three restocking carts located near the shelves.

-**Step 3:** Go back to the empty product.
+**Step 3:** Head back to the empty shelf.

-**Step 4:** Equip your box.
-Hold "E" for a few seconds after you've equipped your box.
+**Step 4:** Equip the box and hold 'E' for a few seconds (or tap and hold on mobile).

-**Step 5:** The item will automatically restock, and you will earn one point for restocking.
+**Step 5:** The item will automatically restock.
+Staff members will earn one point for each successful restock.

-If you are on a mobile device, tap and hold the button that appears when you approach the shelf.
-Once you do that, the red box around the shelf will disappear, and the shelf should be restocked.

 ### Supervision
 {:.text-blue-000}
 {: .no_toc }

-Supervision is the process where Board of Directors+ oversee the store to ensure all operations are smooth.
+Supervision is the process in which Board of Directors+ oversee the store to ensure all operations run smoothly.

 * Only **Board of Directors+** can supervise
-* Board of Directors, Executive Assistants, and Store Executives should be overseeing all store departments and answering any questions that guests and staff members might have
+* Board of Directors, Executive Assistants, and Store Executives should be overseeing all store departments and answering any questions guests and staff members may have